-If you're new here, maybe you don't yet know that we homeschool, much less why we homeschool.
-Well, here's exactly why and how we made the decision!
+In this post: If you’re new here, maybe you don’t yet know that we have homeschooled for 16+ years, much less why we homeschool.
+Well, here’s exactly why and how we made the decision!

-If you're new here, maybe you don't yet know that we homeschool, much less why we homeschool.
-And even though I've told our story to many inquisitive people in person, I've never written about it here.
+If you’re new here, maybe you don’t yet know that we have homeschooled our kids since they were tiny, much less why we homeschool.
+And even though I’ve told our story to many inquisitive people in person, I’ve never written about it here.

 Grow up, get married, have babies…homeschool?

 I remember growing up that I wanted nothing more than to get married (preferably into a big family) and have babies.
 I loved babies.
 But after the baby phase, I had these movie visions of what it would be like to be a stay at home mom.
 I wanted to drive a Volvo station wagon, drop the kids at school and then have the day to myself to tidy the house, have coffee with friends, read, shop, get a manicure and then at the end of the day bring my kids home for milk and cookies at the big kitchen island.

 Well I did grow up and get married (into a very large family, I might add!) and have babies.
 Three of them in four years.
 (So far so good.)

 But when it came time to register the oldest for kindergarten he was three and a half and pretty small.
 And he was supposed to get on a large school bus with kids of all ages and ride halfway across town to go to school.

 Not exactly what this Momma had pictured.
 My brain started tumbling around random thoughts.

 Perhaps we could wait until he was a little older.
 After all, where we live kids don’t legally have to be schooled until they’re six.

 Then we moved to another city, directly into a not-so-good school district.
 (The only place we could afford a house at the time.)